 When taken as a supplement, beta-alanine passes through the bloodstream into skeletal muscle, via a beta-alanine and taurine transporter.
-Once in the skeletal muscle, it binds with the essential amino acid L-histidine, to form dipeptide carnosine.10 So, how does this help you build more muscle mass?
+Once in the skeletal muscle, it binds with the essential amino acid L-histidine, to form dipeptide carnosine [R].
+So, how does this help you build more muscle mass?
 Beta-alanine raises blood carnosine levels.
-Carnosine is the bodies’ first line of defense against increased hydrogen ions, during high-intensity training.
-9
+Carnosine is the bodies’ first line of defense against increased hydrogen ions, during high-intensity training [R].

 The rise in hydrogen lowers muscle pH, which is correlated to increased muscle fatigue.
 Studies have shown, that supplementation with beta-alanine can increase muscle carnosine concentrations by up to 58 percent in just four weeks, and 80 percent in 10 weeks.
 Higher concentrations of carnosine, via beta-alanine supplementation, means less muscle fatigue, hard workouts, and more muscle mass and strength.

-L-Arginine is a precursor to the cell-signaling molecule Nitric Oxide (NO).
-NO facilitates the dilation of blood vessels and decreases vascular resistance.
+Citrulline Malate is a precursor to the cell-signaling molecule Nitric Oxide (NO).
+Citrulline Malate is one of the best supplements for strength because NO facilitates the dilation of blood vessels and decreases vascular resistance.
 In simpler terms, Nitric Oxide is a vasodilator that widens the blood vessels to improve blood flow and circulation to the muscle tissues.

 This process lowers blood pressure and increases blood flow, thus more macronutrients such as proteins, fats, and carbohydrates are delivered to the muscle tissue, subsequently leading to increases in muscle mass, strength, and optimized recovery.
-L-arginine and NO also facilitate the process of protein synthesis, therefore resulting in a positive muscle metabolism increasing vital nutrient uptake for positive gains in muscle mass and strength.
+Citrulline Malate also facilitates the process of protein synthesis, therefore resulting in a positive muscle metabolism increasing vital nutrient uptake for positive gains in muscle mass and strength.

 The foundation of building muscle mass and strength is diet and exercise.
-But to truly maximize your performance and potential, supplementing the right nutrients is crucial to helping you reach your goals.
+But to truly maximize your performance and potential, introducing the right supplements for strength can truly optimize your results.
 Muscle needs an abundance of amino-acids to help build, rebuild, and repair to increase your strength.
 We all have gaps in our diet and we all have ways in which we can improve.
-The supplements above are the best to help you build muscle mass and optimize your results.

 The BUILD Stack was created to help you build ultimate athletic performance.
 With the vital nutrients, you need to increase lean muscle mass, strength, and recovery, you'll have everything you need to BUILD your body.